 50 Cent Roasts Sean ‘Diddy’ Combs After Shocking Sentencing

 Sean ‘Diddy’ Combs is facing serious consequences after being convicted on two prostitution-related charges.
-And, of course, 50 Cent was there to turn the drama into a social media moment.
+Of course, 50 Cent was there to turn the drama into a social media moment.

-The music mogul was sentenced to four years and two months on Friday (3 October) after a jury found him guilty of transporting women for prostitution.
-Luckily for Diddy, he was acquitted of the heavier charges, including sex trafficking and racketeering conspiracy.
+The music mogul was sentenced to four years and two months on Friday, October 3, after a jury found him guilty of transporting women for prostitution.
+Luckily for Diddy, he was acquitted of the more serious charges, including sex trafficking and racketeering conspiracy.

-Diddy’s legal team says they’ll appeal the ruling, meaning the story isn’t over yet.
+Diddy’s legal team says they will appeal the ruling, meaning the story isn’t over yet.
 But online, things moved fast — especially thanks to 50 Cent.

 The rapper-turned-entrepreneur took to X/Twitter almost immediately.
-“Hey to whoever was booking Diddy for speaking engagement.
-I heard he won't be able to make it, I'm available!” he joked, proving some rivalries never die.
+“Hey to whoever was booking Diddy for a speaking engagement.
+I heard he won't be able to make it; I'm available!” he joked, proving that some rivalries never die.

 During the hearing, Diddy spoke publicly for the first time.
-“One of the hardest things I've had to handle is to be quiet, not be able to express how sorry I am,” he said, apologizing to victims and calling his actions “disgusting, shameful and sick.”
+“One of the hardest things I've had to handle is being quiet, not being able to express how sorry I am,” he said, apologizing to victims and calling his actions “disgusting, shameful, and sick.”

 He added, “The evidence is overwhelming.
 Drugs may have worsened your behavior, but the court has to weigh your full history.”
 Ouch.
 No sugarcoating here.

-On X (formerly Twitter), 50 Cent posted: "Hey to whoever was booking Diddy for speaking engagement.
-I heard he won't be able to make it, I'm available!"
+On X (formerly Twitter), 50 Cent posted: "Hey to whoever was booking Diddy for a speaking engagement.
+I heard he won't be able to make it; I'm available!"

 During the hearing, Diddy spoke publicly for the first time.

-“One of the hardest things I've had to handle is to be quiet, not be able to express how sorry I am,” he said, apologizing to victims and calling his actions “disgusting, shameful and sick.”
+“One of the hardest things I've had to handle is being quiet, not being able to express how sorry I am,” he said, apologizing to victims and calling his actions “disgusting, shameful, and sick.”

-Posting on social media, 50 shared a clip with the caption: “Man, you can’t get no pardon running ya mouth like that!
+Posting on social media, 50 shared a clip with the caption: “Man, you can’t get a pardon running your mouth like that!
 LOL Get out of here.”
 He was clearly referencing Diddy’s past digs at Trump, proving once again that 50 Cent never misses a chance to troll.

 One thing’s for sure — no matter how serious things get, 50 Cent will always find a way to bring the laughs.